GGULTAM/naver_cafe_extension/README.md

 # naver_cafe_extension
-Providing additional functions on naver cafe.
+This is a chrome plugin providing additional functions on naver cafe.

 # Function list
 - Block user you don't want to see